kvz/lanyon/README.md

 ## Prerequisites

+Lanyon should -just work- but here are some tips on when it doesn't

 - OSX / Linux (& Bash)
 - Node.js 0.12+ (& npm)
 - Docker or Rvm or Rbenv or Brew